 Lisa@proskinlawfirm.com

 After receiving her law degree from The Ohio State University School of Law, Lisa was an Assistant Prosecuting Attorney in Delaware County, Ohio, and served a clerkship in the Appellate Division before joining the Proskin Law Firm in 1995.
 Her ability to respond to her clients’ needs has led to success, not only in legal matters, but in her community, when she was elected as the Village Justice of Menands, Albany County, a position she held until 2017.
-Lisa is a member of several local and state Bar Associations and, as a breast cancer survivor, served as the Vice President of To Life!, a Capital Region breast cancer education and support organization.
-She currently serves as the Secretary of NYOH Foundation, an organization whose mission is to provide support to cancer patients.
+Lisa is a member of several local and state Bar Associations and is an arbitrator for FINRA (Financial Industry Regulation Authority).
+As a breast cancer survivor, Lisa served as the Vice President of To Life!, a Capital Region breast cancer education and support organization.
+She currently serves as President of NYOH Foundation, an organization whose mission is to provide support to cancer patients.

 History of the Firm